ACSLab/ACSLab.github.io/guides/pheeno_programming_content.md

 ```

 ### RandomWalkObstacleAvoidExample
-This function does the same random walk as done in Section \ref{sec:randomWalk} but does not use delays so it can read the IR range sensors to avoid obstacles during the walk.
+This function does the same random walk as done in the [RandomWalkExample](pheeno_programming_content#randomwalkexample) section but does not use delays so it can read the IR range sensors to avoid obstacles during the walk.

 ```cpp
 /*